amykatherines/School_District_Analysis/README.md

 ### School Summary

-As seen below, when comparing looking at Thomas High School results specifically, we see a similar slight decrease in Math scores and percent passing in Math and Reading.
+As seen below, when comparing Thomas High School results specifically, we see a similar slight decrease in Math scores and percent passing in Math and Reading.
 However, **reading scores improved** when the suspected dishonest grades were removed.
 The results below are sorted on overall percentage passing which reveals that the school rankings did not change when the suspect grades were removed.

 *All Students*